neulabscom/frontend-assignment/README.md

 **Code specs**

-1. The project is configured to use React with Typescript and [Storybook.js](https://storybook.js.org): add the new component and the related storied in `src/stories` directory
+1. The project is configured to use React with Typescript and [Storybook.js](https://storybook.js.org): add the new component and the related stories in `src/stories` directory
-1. Please maintain a consistent code code style throughout the entire project
+1. Please maintain a consistent code style throughout the entire project
 1. The repository is configured to use styles with simple css imports, feel free to go that way or add any css-in-js library of your choice
 1. To implement the animations you can choose simple css or any library of your choice
 1. Embed the google font wherever you prefer, inside a global css or the component itself